 The Verdict on Middle Head

-Middle Head in Sydney is an ideal day trip in Sydney and will reward you with breathtaking views of Sydney Harbour.
-And because Sydney is such a green city, the cheeky Australian wildlife is never far… This kookaburra seems to greet visitors on their arrival at Middle Head in Sydney…
+Middle Head is one of the nice walks in Sydney and a great day trip.
+It will reward you with breathtaking views of Sydney Harbour.
+And because Sydney is such a green city, the cheeky Australian wildlife is never far… This kookaburra seems to greet visitors on their Middle Head walk.

 I would love you to tell me about your experience of Sydney’s Middle Head, please leave a comment below!